cmucc/infra-docs/source/machine_lifecycle/clubify.rst

    apt-get install openafs-client libpam-afs-session openafs-krb5

-Note that you should set the AFS cell to `club.cc.cmu.edu` and the cache size to a reasonable value like 100000 kilobytes (100 megabytes).
+Note that you should set the AFS cell to ``club.cc.cmu.edu`` and the cache size to a reasonable value like 100000 kilobytes (100 megabytes).

 Miscellaneous
 ---------------------------

-Configure root mail to alias to gripe@club.cc.cmu.edu.
+Configure root mail to alias to gripe@club.cc.cmu.edu by editing ``/etc/aliases``.
+You will need to ``dpkg-reconfigure exim4-config`` to get Maildir format.

 TODO: Figure out Nagios?
+Serial console?